HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 ### Obligation to Implement

-This section describes conformance requirements in terms of which profiles and data elements MUST (or SHOULD or MAY) be implemented by adopters of mCODE.

 mCODE defines Obligation to Implement (OTI) as follows:

 * OTI on a profile means that the profile MUST be implemented.
+	* Data Senders MUST produce an instance of a FHIR resource that conforms to each OTI profile for all [in-scope patients](conformance-patients.html).
+	* Data Receivers MUST meaningfully process any instances of a FHIR resource that conform to an OTI profile.
-* OTI on a data element means that Senders and Receivers MUST implement that data element -- in other words, implementers MUST support the population and use of that data element.
-(Note that the [Profile-Level Conformance Expectations](#profile-level-conformance-expectations) describes handling missing data for OTI elements.)
+* OTI on a data element means that Senders and Receivers MUST implement that data element.
+	* Data Senders MUST populate all OTI elements if the data to fill those elements exists in their system.
+This applies to all FHIR resource instances produced by the Data Sender intended to conform with an mCODE profile.
+		* Note that the [Profile-Level Conformance Expectations](#profile-level-conformance-expectations) describes handling missing data for OTI elements.
+	* Data Receivers MUST meaningfully process all OTI elements appearing in incoming FHIR resource instances that (1) conform to an mCODE profile supported by the Data Receiver; and (2) are related to an [in-scope patient](conformance-patients.html).

+The remainder of this section describes how to determine which profiles and elements are OTI, meaning that they MUST be supported as described above.
+It also describes the conformance expectations around non-OTI profiles and elements, which SHOULD or MAY be supported.

 #### Obligation to Implement Versus Must Support